JonasMendez/2BMux/README.md

 # 2BMux: 2b-RAD Demultiplexing and Sample Sheet Generation Toolkit

-This repository contains a suite of scripts designed to process raw, multiplexed 2b-RAD sequencing data.
+This repository contains a set of scripts designed to process raw, multiplexed 2b-RAD sequencing data.
 The workflow allows you to demultiplex FASTQ files based on inline barcodes, generate the necessary sample mapping files, and prepare your data for downstream analysis tools like `ipyrad`.

 ## Overview